marmelab/react-admin/docs/AppBar.md

 If your app uses [authentication](./Authentication.md), the `<AppBar>` component displays a button to display the user menu on the right side.
 By default, the user menu only contains a logout button.

-The appearance of the user menu depends on the return value of `authProvider.getIdentity()`.
+The content of the user menu depends on the return value of `authProvider.getIdentity()`.
 The user menu icon renders an anonymous avatar, or the `avatar` property of the identity object if present.
 If the identity object contains a `fullName` property, it is displayed after the avatar.

 You can customize the user menu by passing a `userMenu` prop to the `<AppBar>` component.